civican/legisinfo/44-1/bills/C-290/bill_text.md

-# Bill C-290: An Act to amend the Public Servants Disclosure Protection Act
+# Bill C-290: An Act to amend the Public Servants Disclosure Protection Act and to make a consequential amendment to the Conflict of Interest Act

 ## Summary